JustAdumbPrsn/OBS-Smooth-Zoom/README.md

      3. press the `+` button to add two new `Composite Blur` filters, name one as `Zoom Blur` and other as `Motion Blur`
      4. For Zoom Blur, set Blur Algorithm as `Gaussian/Box` (Box as better performance) and set Blur type to `Zoom`, change Blur radius to 0.00px
      5. For Motion Blur, set Blur Alogithm as `Gaussian/Box` (Box as better performance) and set Blur type to `Directional`, change Blur radius to 0.00px
-     6. Now, go to Tools -> Scripts
+     6. Now, go to Tools -> Scripts -> OBS-Smooth-Zoom.lua, scroll to `Effects (Blur)` section and enable any of the two blur options you want (or both)